Looking for the best YouTube channels about China?

 Her Chinese language skills are pretty impressive too!

-She has spent around seven years living, working and making YouTube videos in China with her husband, Jack.
+Nico has spent years living, working and making YouTube videos in China with her husband, Jack.

 She covers the usual topics such as food, travel, city guides and daily life.
 Her content ranges from street shots to on-camera Q&As and often features cinematic shots as well.